vicky92727/Billie/readme.md

     This will download/build all the required images and start the stack containers.
 It usually takes a bit of time, so grab a cup of coffee.

-4. After the whole stack is up, enter the app container and install the framework of your choice:
+4. After the whole stack is up, enter the app container and install the Laravel framework:

     **Laravel**

     ```
-    $ docker exec -it app bash
-    $ composer create-project --prefer-dist laravel/laravel .
-    $ nano .env
-    $ php artisan migrate --seed
-    ```

-    **Lumen**

-    ```
-    $ docker exec -it app bash
+    $ docker exec -it applaravel bash
-    $ composer create-project --prefer-dist laravel/lumen .
+    $ composer install
     $ nano .env
     $ php artisan migrate --seed
     ```